Home » Cryptocurrency Trading Guide

 Position trading (HODL)

 Position trading is a long-term trading strategy.
 It is also known as a trend-following strategy.
-It involves spotting trends and trading in the direction of those trends.
+It involves spotting trends and placing your orders in the direction of those trends.
 Typically, trades are held for months and sometimes for years until a trend reversal is spotted.
-Swing and position trading are more suitable to beginners than the day trading strategy.
+Both swing and position trading are more suitable strategies for beginners, with day trading falling more into the category of strategies for advanced trading.

 ScalpingDay TradingSwing TradingPosition Trading